BurntBeefBurrito/CS30-final/proposal.md

 - a "fever meter" which you fill up by hitting notes and activate to temporarily increase point gains
   - I believe guitar hero had something like this or maybe rock band
 - chatgpt integration (nathans recommendation)
-- limbo keys https://youtu.be/ryBbuH_SPbs?t=188 (flashy colours warning?)
+- limbo keys https://youtu.be/ryBbuH_SPbs?t=188 (flashy colours warning)

 ## Credits/inspirations (awesome colour warning for the linked videos)
 - Make it funky now modchart on osu https://www.youtube.com/watch?v=PQsBAXkgm04